Partial match

 Existing support

 Although Java's Matcher class supports partial matching, this useful feature is not widely known.
-A solution was mentioned in the Java forums, and the isPartialMatch method has been included in RegExPlus.
+To simplify testing for partial matches the isPartialMatch method has been included in RegExPlus.

 Usage